puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

     path /file
     allow *

 These two ACLs match completely disjoint sets of requests (unauthenticated for the custom one, authenticated for the default one), but since the mechanism that appends default ACLs is not examining the authentication/methods/environments of the ACLs, it considers the one to override the other, even though they're effectively unrelated.
 Puppet agent will break if you only declare the custom ACL, will work if you manually declare the default ACL, and will work if you only declare the custom one but change its path to `/fil`.
-When in doubt, manually re-declare all default ACLs at the top of your auth.conf file.
+When in doubt, manually re-declare all default ACLs in your auth.conf file.

 The following is a list of the default ACLs used by Puppet: